c4-project/c4f/README.md

 ### `explain`: analyse assembly without conversion

 ```
-$ act explain -compiler COMPILER-NAME path/to/asm.s
+$ act explain -compiler COMPILER-NAME path/to/asm/or/C
-$ act explain -arch ARCH-NAME path/to/asm.s
+$ act explain -arch ARCH-NAME path/to/asm
 ```

-This asks `act` to dump out the given assembly file along with line-by-line annotations explaining how `act` categorised each line of assembly.
+This asks `act` to dump out the given file's assembly along with line-by-line annotations explaining how `act` categorised each line of assembly.
 This is mostly useful for debugging what `act` is doing.

+If the file ends in `.c`, `act` will run the compiler to generate assembly first; otherwise, it assumes the file is already an assembly listing compatible with the given compiler or architecture.
+Note that trying to litmusify a `.c` file using `-arch ARCH-NAME` will fail.

+To help `act` work out how the assembly file is manipulating memory, you'll need to tell it the C names of the global variables in use in the file.
+To do so, pass them as `-cvars name1,name2,name3,etc`.
+`act` will print a warning if `-cvars` is absent or empty, but do a best-guess run without it.

 The output from `explain` on raw assembly can fill up with directives and unused labels and be hard to understand.
 To help with this,